PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 Background
 ~~~~~~~~~~

+**Proximal Policy Optimization(PPO)** is a reinforcement learning algorithm
+that inherits some of the benefits of :doc:`TRPO<trpo>`, but is much simpler to
+implement.

 **Proximal Policy Optimization(PPO)** is an RL algorithm inheriting some of the
 benefits of :doc:`TRPO<trpo>`,
 However, it is much simpler to implement.
-PPO shares the same target as TRPO:
+PPO shares the same goal as TRPO:

 .. note::
-    How can we take as big as an improvement step on a policy update using the data
+    How can we take the largest possible improvement step on a policy update
-    we already have,
-    without stepping so far that we accidentally cause performance collapse?
+    using the available data, without stepping too far and causing performance
+    collapse?

-Instead of solving this problem with a complex second-order method as TRPO do,
+However, instead of using a complex second-order method like TRPO, PPO uses a
-PPO use a few other tricks to keep new policies close to old.
+few tricks to keep the new policies close to the old ones.
+There are two
-There are two primary PPO variants
+primary variants of PPO:
 :bdg-ref-info-line:`PPO-Penalty<PPO-Penalty>` and
 :bdg-ref-info-line:`PPO-Clip<PPO-Clip>`.